 I would like to know more

-These are indeed known and can be downloaded here.
+These can be downloaded here.

 As a foreign producer, do I need to appoint an authorised representative?